Digitaler-Impfnachweis/covpass-android/README.md

 In our much larger projects at IBM this solution has proven to work significantly better than Koin or Dagger.

-### UI, reactivity, events
+### UI, reactivity, error handling, events

-In order to automatically deal with Android's architecture we utilize `State` objects which are like ViewModels (or stateful UseCases/Interactors), but are independent of Android's `ViewModel` class and can be composed more easily.
+In order to automatically deal with Android's architecture details and pitfalls we utilize `State`/`BaseState` subclasses which are like (multiplatform) ViewModels or stateful UseCases.
+Internally, they live on an Android `ViewModel`, but they can be composed and tested more easily and in theory they allow reuse in multiplatform projects (though that's just a minor aspect in this app).

-A `State` comes with an `eventNotifier` to communicate events out-of-band (e.g. outside of the fragment's lifecycle) and a `launch` method to launch coroutines with automatic error handling.
+A `State` comes with an `eventNotifier` to communicate events out-of-band (e.g. outside of the Fragment's lifecycle).
+Also, `State` provides a `launch` method to launch coroutines with automatic error handling.
-Any errors are automatically forwarded to the UI via `eventNotifier` and trigger the fragment's `onError(error: Throwable)` method.
+Any errors are automatically forwarded to the UI via `eventNotifier` and trigger the Fragment's `onError(error: Throwable)` method.
 Typically you'd use `MutableStateFlow` (or the mutation-optimized `MutableValueFlow`) in order to provide observable values.

+A ViewModel / `State` implementation can be added to a Fragment using `by buildState` which is lifecycle-aware.

 Simple example: